e-Spirit/fcecom-frontend-api-backend/README.md

 1. Clone the repository.
 2. Run `npm i`.
-3. Use the **config/default.yml** template to create a **config/local.yaml** file.
+3. Use the **config/example.yml** template to create a **config/local.yaml** file.
 4. Run `npm start` to start the service or `npm run start:watch` to enable live reload.

 ## Configuration

 ### Files

-We provide a default configuration under `config/default.yml`.
+We provide a default configuration under `config/example.yml`.
 We suggest creating a copy of it and name it `local.yml` for development.

 For use in production or just in other environments you have the ability to create separate files.
 The loading order is managed by the `config` package we use.
-Learn more in [their documentation](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order).
+Learn more in [the packages' documentation](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order).

 Alternatively you can override all or just single values with environment variables.
 You can either add them to your `.bashrc` file or export them for the current shell and all processes like this:
 `export DEFAULT_LOCALE="de_DE"`.
 All values not supplied via environment variables keep their values from the files.

-We provide an overview of all available values in the `.env.template`.
+We provide an overview of all available values in the `config/example.yml`.
 For further information see the descriptions in the table below.

 ### Project